Recovering from a Hamstring Strain

 You'd be hard-pressed to find any sports activity that doesn't involve the legs.
 Running, jumping, climbing, turning quickly, and sliding.
 They’re all major parts of sports.
 However, the primary muscle groups we use for all this activity are important.
 And every now and then something goes wrong.

-One of the most common sports injuries across almost every sport is a hamstring strain.
+One of the most common sports injuries across almost every sport is pulled hamstrings.
 And recovering from a hamstring injury is frustrating and difficult because your entire leg needs to be inactive during healing.

 Understanding the Hamstring